 For more than 30 years, ESA has been building Europe's orbital weather satellites: the Meteosat series of geostationary spacecraft, the first of which was launched in 1977.
 The success of the early Meteosats led to the creation of the European Organisation for the Exploitation of Meteorological Satellites, Eumetsat, in 1986.

 ESA and Eumetsat continued to work together on the second generation of satellites, designed to deliver continuous weather images to European forecasters on an operational basis.

 While retaining the drum-shaped design of their Meteosat predecessors, the new MSG spacecraft are two and a half times larger and have many extra imaging capabilities.
 Each one has a launch mass of two tonnes.

-ESA was responsible for designing and developing the first MSG satellite, and for procuring the other three on behalf of Eumestat.
+ESA was responsible for designing and developing the first MSG satellite, and for procuring the other four on behalf of Eumesat.

 Meanwhile Eumetsat has responsibility for defining the payload based on user needs, procuring the ground segment and launchers, and operating the system.

 European forecasters and researchers benefit from the advanced data and images provided by Meteosat series.